Chapter 12.80

 12.80.010 INTENT AND PURPOSE.

-The city council of the city of Santa Cruz accepts responsibility for expanding the opportunities for its citizens to experience public art and for the enhancement of the city’s public spaces with works of art.
+The city council of the city of Santa Cruz accepts responsibility for expanding the opportunities for its citizens to experience public art and for enhancing economic and community vibrancy in public spaces.
 The city further recognizes the substantial economic benefits to be gained through the aesthetic enhancement of its public spaces.
-A program is hereby established to direct the inclusion of works of art in public spaces throughout the city and/or the design services of artists in certain city capital improvement projects.
+A program is hereby established to:

 12.80.020 DEFINITIONS.